The PDF Accessibility Guide: How to Make Your Portable Documents Accessible

-Like tables, form creation is also best left to Acrobat Pro AFTER the source document creation.
+Like tables, form optimization is best left to Acrobat Pro after the source document creation.

 These are the main accessibility items you need to take care of.
 This isn’t an exhaustive list so but it should cover 96% of documents created.
 If you add in an element, function, or content you don’t see here, account for it.

 The reason tagging and structure are important is because they make navigation easier, organize information, and make things easier/quicker to find.

 Without structured items and tags, you’re at best looking at a flat text document that can be read by a screen reader from the first word to the last word.

 If you don’t have a vision impairment, imagine that the only way you can sort through a 40 page document is by reading it from start to finish.

 Creating structure through tagging will organize information so that, say, you can get right to a pertinent section of the document without having to read through 25 pages to get to it.

 To make document accessibility even more tangible for you, here’s a real life example of document accessibility in action:

 You decide to start a new section in your document and to create the heading for this new section, you increase the font size from 14px to 24px, change the font style from Times New Roman to Arial, and bold it.

 This is the incorrect approach.
 Instead, you should specifically create a heading within Microsoft Word.
 If you want to style that heading, you can customize it to match your chosen font appearance.